CallanSmith/ArduinoSousVide/README.md

  * 6 laser cut walls, two bottom/top, two sides(same size), other sides(same size)
  * Arduino formatting shield
  * Adequate amount of wires, screws, nuts and bolts

-## Coding Process
-The first major coding problem I ran into was coding the temperature sensor.
-I came into the project with no knowledge of how to code this paticular sensor ([Link to sensor](https://www.adafruit.com/product/381)) but with these videos ([Helpful wiring video](https://www.youtube.com/watch?v=lIpgGru2Wv0&t=115s), [Helpful coding video](https://www.youtube.com/watch?v=hIkUQZuaTE4&t=399s)) I was able to figure out most of the coding and wiring.
-The most important things about coding the temperature sensor was inculding the dallas temperature library and the onewire library ([Dallas temp library](https://github.com/milesburton/Arduino-Temperature-Control-Library), [One wire library](https://github.com/PaulStoffregen/OneWire)) and figuring out how to grap and print the code from the sensor itself.
-I did this by requesting temp with "sensors.requestTemperatures();" and then making the temperatue from the sensor into a value. "tempVal = sensors.getTempFByIndex(0);".
-From there I could use the tempVal however I wanted.
-The next obstacle of the project coding wise was coding the timer.
-I orginally was using a countdown timer derived from a project using buttons as the input.
-I though if I could change the input to tempVal then the timer would work just the same.
-This however was wrong and the timer was very messy and unneccesarily long.
-After this the timer code was completly redone using some elements from the old code but also going off the basis of hrs = (timeleft / 3600000);
-      Min = ((timeleft / 60000) - (hrs * 60));
-      sec = ((timeleft / 1000) - ((hrs * 3600) + ( Min * 60)));.